MotherTeresaHS/AWS-Serverless-Web-Application/docs/step8/index.rst

 HTML
 ****

-Now that we have a fully functional API, lets write some HTML and JavaScript to show the information in a webpage.
-We will use the JavaScript "Fetch" method to call our API, get back the JSON file, parse out the information we want and then present that in our webpage inside a <div> element.
+Now that we have a fully functional API, let's write some HTML and JavaScript to show the information on a webpage.
+We will use the JavaScript "Fetch" method to call our API, get back the JSON file, parse out the information we want and then present that on our webpage inside a <div> element.

 Tasks: